Get insider access

 All Reviews

-Our recommendations above are what we think are currently the best cameras for backpacking for most people to buy, according to their needs.
+Our recommendations above are what we think are currently the best cameras for most people to buy for hiking and backpacking.
 We factor in the price, feedback from our visitors, and availability (no cameras that are difficult to find or almost out of stock in the U.S.).

 If you'd like to choose for yourself, here's the list of all our camera reviews.
 Be careful not to get caught up in the details.
 There is no single perfect camera.
 Personal taste, preference, and shooting habits will matter more in your selection.